How to Look Up a Zip Code

 • Zip Code Download – Accurate United States Postal Service databases, distance calculation tools, Mexico and Canada, and other data.

-The United States Post Office publishes the National 5-Digit Zip Code and Post Office Directory.
-The directory contains helpful information on how to find mailing codes and addresses.
-This volume was published in 2016 but is still the most recent by the USPS.
-It comes as a two-volume set.
+The United States Post Office publishes the National 5-Digit Zip Code and Post Office Directory, which contains helpful information on how to find mailing codes and addresses.
+This volume, published in 2016, is the most recent by the USPS and comes as a two-volume set.

 Questions and Comments